deepanshs/mrinversion/docs/getting_started.rst

     :context: close-figs
     :include-source:

-    >>> from mrinversion.kernel import NuclearShieldingLineshape
     >>> lineshapes = NuclearShieldingLineshape(
     ...     anisotropic_dimension=anisotropic_dimension,
     ...     inverse_dimension=inverse_dimension,
     ...     channel='29Si',
     ...     magnetic_flux_density='9.4 T',
     ...     rotor_angle='54.735 deg',
     ...     rotor_frequency='625 Hz',
     ...     number_of_sidebands=32
     ... )

 In the above code, the variable ``lineshapes`` is an instance of the :class:`~mrinversion.kernel.NuclearShieldingLineshape` class.
+The three required arguments of this class are the `anisotropic_dimension`, `inverse_dimension`, and `channel`.
+We have already defined the first two arguments in the previous section.
+The value of the channel attribute is the observed nucleus.
-The two required arguments of this class are the `anisotropic_dimension` and `inverse_dimension`, as defined previously.
-The optional arguments are the metadata that describes the environment under which the spectrum is acquired.
+The remaining optional arguments are the metadata that describes the environment under which the spectrum is acquired.
 In this example, these arguments describe a :math:`^{29}\text{Si}` pure anisotropic spinning-sideband spectrum acquired at 9.4 T magnetic flux density and spinning at the magic angle (:math:`54.735^\circ`) at 625 Hz.